 5. Request additional energy bill help from a charity

 Some energy companies work with charities.
-Or have their own schemes dedicated to those who need emergency help to keep the heat and lights on.
+Or have their own schemes dedicated to those who need emergency energy bill help to keep the heat and lights on.
 ‘We’d urge any of our customers who are concerned about debt to contact us as early as possible so we can discuss the support available to them,’ says Christopher Dalley, Director of Back Office Operations at EDF.

 6. Claim government energy bill help

 If you’re on a low income or benefits, or a pensioner, you may be eligible for discounts or payments towards your energy costs.
-‘You may qualify for £140 towards the cost of your electricity each year under the Warm Home Discount, which is paid for by your supplier,’ explains an E.ON spokesperson.
+‘You may qualify for £140 towards the cost of your electricity each year under the Warm Home Discount Scheme, which is paid for by your supplier,’ explains an E.ON spokesperson.

 ‘If you received the guarantee element of Pension Credit on 4 July 2021, your energy account should be automatically topped up with £140 by your supplier by the end of March 2022.
 If you don’t fall into that category, but are on a low income and in receipt of other qualifying benefits, you’ll need to apply to your supplier.
 Energy suppliers set their own qualifying criteria in this broader group, and funding is limited.
 At E.ON, we deal with applications on a first come, first served basis, and close the scheme once the funding runs out.’

-Other schemes you may be eligible for include Cold Weather Payments from the government.
+Other energy bill help schemes you may be eligible for include Cold Weather Payments from the government.
 This is paid automatically into your bank account if you claim certain qualifying benefits and the weather in your area is very cold.
 The newly available Household Support Fund offers small grants to cover the cost of essentials.
 Speak to your local council.
 Eligible pensioners can also receive a Winter Fuel Payment, while those who receive benefits may be able to pay off energy bill arrears directly from them using the Fuel Direct scheme.

 7. Consider switching suppliers

-While it’s not always cheaper to switch suppliers, doing so may enable you to take advantage of a better deal as a new customer.
+While it’s not always cheaper to switch energy suppliers, doing so may enable you to take advantage of a better deal as a new customer.
 However, it’s worth asking your existing company for their cheaper promotional deals.
 Especially if you’re near the end of your current contract.

 8. Set a budget to recoup the costs elsewhere